sinastiller/vegan-travel-food-blog/README.md

 ![Travel Page](images-readme/travelpost.jpg)

 The Travel Page is a regularly updated page containing all the travel posts on this website.
-* The main heading of Travel Posts on the top of the page.
+* The main heading of Travel Posts is located on the top of the page.
 * Below the main heading is the article located with a sub-heading, the same image as on the homepage, the date, when the article was created, the contents of the blog post with selected imagery for each blog post and a quick summary at the end.

 ### The Food Page